 Nominating guardians can be particularly important in complicated family situations where parents are separated and it may not be appropriate for the other parent to assume care of a child.

-It is of course important to discuss your wishes with your preferred Guardians to ensure that they are both willing and able to fulfill this important role.
+It is of course important to discuss your wishes with your preferred Guardians to ensure that they are both willing and able to fulfil this important role.

 If you do not have a valid Will in place, the distribution of your assets will be governed by intestacy laws, which may be contrary to your intentions.
 A valid Will ensures that your assets are distributed in accordance with your wishes.